jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The argument `-t` defines the values that disagree 20% or more will be accounted for.
 More precisely, if two values for some inventory year in the same time series from the two inventories differ more than this threshold value, the two time series will appear in the result file.

+#### Coloring
-Differences exceeding the given tolerance show up in red.
+Differences exceeding the given tolerance value show up in red.
+Notation key changes are in orange.
+Notation key changes to calculated values are in green.
+Calculated value changes to notation keys appear in red.

 ### check-double-uid.py